cloudquery/cloudquery/plugins/source/github/docs/index.md

 # GitHub Provider

-The CloudQuery GitHub provider extracts and transforms your GitHub infromation into PostgreSQL.
+The CloudQuery GitHub provider extracts and transforms your GitHub information into PostgreSQL.

 ## Install